Camminanti: Culture

 The Camminanti have their own language, called Baccagghiu, related to the Sicilian language and influenced by 16th century-era Greek travellers in Palermo.

 In Italy they are well known for their practice of making balloons, which serves as one of their main sources of income.

-Gradually more and more Camminanti are switching to a more sedentary way of life; however most of them are still nomadic.
+Gradually more and more Camminanti are switching to a more sedentary way of life; however most of them are still itinerant.